 - E-commerce shops with positive ratings and reviews

-- Search optimization for social media, e-commerce, and search engines
+- Search optimisation for social media, e-commerce and search engines

 The one exception to my “influencer marketing comes last” rule is that more brands should be test-marketing with influencers before even dipping a toe into China.
-If there is not already a thriving Diagou market that validates demand, then a test campaign with influencers to gain their feedback and gauge followers interest will be cheaper than diving into the Chinese market blind.
+If there is not already a thriving Daigou market that validates demand, then a test campaign with influencers to gain their feedback and gauge followers interest will be cheaper than diving into the Chinese market blind.
 It typically costs much more than expected to sell in China successfully.
+Learn how you can create your own customised, cost-effective influencer marketing campaign.

 Integrated Product Marketing Strategy